 Sirens

-As singers, we want to strengthen those vocal chords, so sirens are a really easy way to accomplish this.
+As singers, we want to strengthen those vocal cords, so sirens are a really easy way to accomplish this.
 They are a way to move through a range of notes and scales without damaging your voice.
 You move up the scale from your lowest to highest note and then back down again using a vowel sound such as an ‘oooo’, really focusing on the fluidity of the movement and having control over your voice.
 In short, this should be one continuous sound.
 Do not strain your voice however and only reach the highest note you can produce comfortably.
-This is a great vocal warm up for choirs even if it is a bit noisy when you get a whole group to do it.
+This is a great vocal warm-up for choirs even if it is a bit noisy when you get a whole group to do it.

 Lip Trills